 There is a fairly widespread consensus that slowly resorbable material (or semi-permanent) are best suited for, if you experience side effects are transient, and the results are not definitive, which means that can be corrected and managed in future interventions.
 The main drawback is the high price, which sometimes equals the Permanent treatments, but with the additional of having to repeat on a regular basis.

-The side effects of synthetic materials can be immediate -usually associated with the implantation technique - or late - related to the implanted substance -.
-The immediate include erythema, edema and possible allergic reactions depending on the nature of the product.
-Among the late, they are inflammatory reaction, granulomatous reaction orfibrosis, Reactions due to the presence of a foreign body and movement of the product to other areas.
+The side effects of synthetic materials may be immediate - usually associated with the implant technique - or late - related to the implanted substance.
+Immediates include erythema, edema, and possible allergic reactions depending on the nature of the product.
+Among the late ones, they are inflammatory reaction, granulomatous fibrosis, Reactions due to the presence of a foreign body and movement of the product to other areas.

-The polyacrylamide gel (Aquamid®Reconstruction) is permanent and useful for lipoatrophy 2 and 3 degrees.
-Although granulomatous reactions can occur in the injection zone, studies in persons with HIV showed the absence of complications with the passage of time.
+The polyacrylamide gel (Aquamid® Reconstruction) is permanent and useful for 2 and 3 lipoatrophy.
+Although granulomatous reactions may occur in the injection site, studies in people with HIV have shown the absence of complications over time.

 Among the semi-permanent fillers, there is the calcium hydroxylapatite (Radiesse®), Biocompatible substance and useful for 2 degree of lipoatrophy.
 Its application is recent, but increasingly used in people with HIV.
 It is reabsorbed very slowly.